Panasonic TH-46PZ85U HDTV Plasma

 Screen Glare: Panasonic has implemented useful new anti glare screen technology into most of their 2008 lineup of plasma TVs.
 The anti-reflective filter helps a lot without dampening the contrast.

-OTHER CONSIDERATIONS RATING: 92
+FEATURES RATING: 92

 Exceptions: The TH46-PZ85U ran quietly, emitted little heat, and was easy to set up.